dukeng/CSC226/README.txt

 Lectures 15,16 - Maximum Flow: max-flow and min-cut problem; Ford-Fulkerson algorithm; its proof of correctness using the max-flow min-cut theorem.

-Lectures 17,18 - Substring search: KMP algorithm; Boyer-Moore algorithm; Rabin-Karp algorithm.
+(Done) Lectures 17,18 - Substring search: KMP algorithm; Boyer-Moore algorithm; Rabin-Karp algorithm.

 Lecture 19 - Reductions: examples of reductions from the sorting problem, shortest paths problem and max-flow problem.
 (See page 903 of the textbook.)

 Lectures 20,21 - Greedy algorithms: examples of greedy algorithms for coin changing, interval scheduling and interval partitioning; Huffman encoding algorithm using greedy technique.
+-> Minimizing lateness?

 Lectures 22,23 - Dynamic Programming: examples of dynamic programming algorithms for weighted interval scheduling and knapsack problem;  algorithm for longest common subsequence using DP.

 Shortest Paths in directed acyclic graphs
 !
 Can we do faster than Bellman-Ford?
 !
 Great final exam question

+BFS uses a queue, DFS uses a stacks